 - Free unlimited in-flight texting and an hour of data

 - Unlimited talk, text, and data in the U.S., Canada, and Mexico

 - Up to 10GB of high-speed mobile hotspot/tethering data

 If you want to stream video in HD and have high-speed access for tethering, you'll need to pay $25 per month per line for T-Mobile One Plus.

 T-Mobile Simple Choice

-Simple Choice is the carrier's older set of plans and is still available - at least for now.
+Simple Choice is the carrier's older set of plans and is no longer available to new postpaid cell phone customers.
+If you prefer a prepaid plan, you can choose this T-Mobile offer, however.
 Prices range between $50 for a single line with 2 GB of data, up to $220 per month for four lines with 10 GB of data.
-The beauty of Simple Choice is that data is not shared - the allowance is per line, not per plan.
+The beauty of the Simple Choice prepay plan is that data is not shared - the allowance is per line, not per plan.
 You will have to call or visit a T-Mobile store if you want to subscribe to a Simple Choice option.